 I want to lead off stating that Aliens was one of my favorite films growing up and I’ve been a big fan of the series.
 This one had an interesting story to me.
 Prometheus happens before this and is a prequel to Alien.
 This is a direct sequel to Prometheus.
 I didn’t mind the scene that started this film, as it plays a major role at the climax and helps the film make sense.
 What I didn’t like was that it wasn’t part of the Prometheus story.
 This is part of my problem at times with sequels.
 In order to deepen the story and enhance it, they go back to add things that were not there previously.
 David’s decision in the previous film seemed to be a choice made during that mission, but this one makes it seem like something more.
 Now I will admit, I loved David’s character and what he is doing on this planet.
 I thought it explained the new aliens very well.
 I also predicted the twist at the end, but I still liked that they did it.

 The aliens in this film were all CGI, but I wasn’t bothered by this.
 I thought they looked realistic enough.
 I thought they did enough to make the Xenomorphs look just enough different from the Neomorphs that were introduced in this film.
 Where the original films did more with practical effects, this one utilized computers to make them be able to do more and didn’t have to hide them in the shadows as much.
 Now this last part can make them scarier at times, especially in the original.
 This one does do some of that as well, which I liked.
 I didn’t see any issues with the editing; I thought that was well done.
-The soundtrack didn’t stand out to me, but decision on what was used fit the scenes and didn’t take me out of them.
+The score to the film I found to be pretty solid.
+David loves classic music, which fits that also quotes old writers.
+It goes back to them creating works of art, which in his eyes is what he is doing as well.
 I do want to congratulate them on using Country Roads as well, as I’m a big fan of that song.

 Now I have heard there were a lot of people that didn’t care for this film.
 I happened to enjoy it.
 It doesn’t rival the original or the first sequel, but I thought that it is continuing with the story from Prometheus, helping to build toward Alien while still giving the franchise room to add more films.
 The story of this film I happened to like as well.
 Felt the acting was solid around it and I had no complaints there.
 The aliens looked good for being CGI and the use of computers helped them to move around while still looking realistic.
-The editing and the soundtrack didn’t stand out, but it also didn’t take me out of it.
+The editing didn’t stand out, but it also didn’t take me out of it.
+I really liked the score of the film as well.
 I feel this is slightly above average and entertaining.
 You can come in to just see this film, as I feel it fills you in with enough that you need to know, or it can be watched as part of the series as well.
 I would recommend giving this film a viewing if you like sci-fi horror or alien horror films.

 My Rating: 7 out of 10